 - Corrupt Cop: Duvinder's prison guard beats him.
 George Cording accuses the police officers who arrested Duvinder of being racist.

-- Courtroom Episode: The basis of the series.* Deadpan Snarker: Just about all of the attorneys, particularly Emma Watts.
+- Courtroom Episode: The basis of the series.

 - Driven to Suicide: John Maher's father shoots himself at the end of the 2002 series after Duvinder is found innocent.

 - Eagleland: Tahir at first sees America as this, but mostly because his brother lives there.
 Changes his mind when he realises his brother is not thrilled to hear from him, and he becomes a British citizen instead.

 - Fantastic Racism: A key theme in the first season, examining whether or not Sikhism is a violent, barbaric religion or if this is just the view of racist individuals who do not understand the culture of the faith.
 Duvinder is often abused by John Maher's family and the police, and not just because he may or may not have murdered Maher.